Catherine Liu

-Catherine Liu (born 1964) is an American cultural theorist and author whose areas of research include Sinophone cinema, French literature, critical theory, identity politics, and visual arts.
+Catherine Liu (b.
+1964, Taipei, Taiwan) is an American cultural theorist and author whose areas of research include Sinophone cinema, French literature, critical theory, identity politics, and visual arts.
 She is known for her critique of the professional–managerial class.

 Education and career

 Liu earned a B.A. from Yale College and a Ph.D. from CUNY Graduate Center.
 She taught previously at the University of Minnesota, Twin Cities and Bard College before accepting a position at the University of California, Irvine.
 Liu is professor in the Departments of Film and Media Studies/Visual Studies, Comparative Literature and English at the University of California, Irvine, where she also served as director of the UCI Humanities Center.
 As President of the Western Humanities Alliance, she edited a special issue of the Western Humanities Review (2016) on the topic of prestige.
 For several years she organized a project about urban history and planned communities.